johnwinans/2057-ICE40HX4K-TQ144-breakout/verilog/README.md

 	sudo apt install iverilog
 	sudo apt install gtkwave

-Note that on newer systems, the following is preferred over `arachne-pnr`.
+Note that on newer systems, the following may be preferred over `arachne-pnr`.
 However, it may not be in the standard set of available packages.

 	sudo apt install nextpnr-ice40

+The make files in this project are configured to use arachne-pnr because, at the time of testing, nextpnr-ice40 was not a standard package on th Raspberry PI (that was used as the FLASH programmer.)

 # To run these applications on the `2057-ICE40HX4K-TQ144-breakout`